-Some Asylum Seekers apply for section 4 support while they try to mount a further claim; this provides them with accommodation and an ARC card that make available £35 per week.
-Terms and conditions apply – they can only use the card in particular shops and they are not allowed to convert the credit to cash.
-If they do not adhere to the rules of section 4, they can be placed in a detention centre.
-To receive section 4 the Asylum Seeker must agree to return to their country of origin.
-If their claim fails and they do not leave the country within a given period they can be forcibly removed from the country.
+Some Asylum Seekers apply to the Home Office for “section 4 support” while they try to mount a further claim; this provides them with accommodation and an ARC card that make available a small payment each week.
+To receive section 4 the Asylum Seeker must agree to return to their country of origin if their claim fails.
+If their claim does fail and they do not leave the country within a given period they can be forcibly removed from the country.

 People who are stateless or there is doubt over their country of origin, predominately single people, find themselves in the position of not qualifying for section 4 and not being able to return to their country.
 They become destitute.
 Some ‘sofa surf’, some sleep rough – all are vulnerable to exploitation.

-Asylum Seekers and destitute Asylum Seekers are not permitted to work or take up voluntary positions.
+Asylum Seekers and destitute Asylum Seekers are not permitted to work.

-Finally, what we are trying to do is to form a ‘Hosting scheme’.
-The aim is to form a network of people that will take people in for a night or for longer terms.
+- With others we try to support ‘Hosting” – taking people in to our homes for a night or for longer.
 People are hosting destitute Asylum Seekers in Wakefield but we need a wider network of support.